imranahmmed/weather-app/README.md

 - React: JavaScript library for building user interfaces.
 - Recharts: Used for data visualization in line chart.
+- Luxon: Used for Date and Time format.
+- React-Tostify: Used for Alart.
 - Tailwind css: Used for styling and responsive
 - OpenWeatherMap API: Used to retrieve weather data.